maxgardner/gitrax/README.md

   -h, --help            show this help message and exit -a, --all             Gather all informaiton for GitHub username -e, --email           Find email(s) for GitHub username.
 This is the default lookup.
-  -f, --followers       List followers for GitHub username -F, --following       List following for GitHub username -g, --gists           List gists for GitHub username
+  -p, --precise         (For use with -e) Attempt to match emails to usernames and only return those that seem similar -f, --followers       List followers for GitHub username -F, --following       List following for GitHub username -g, --gists           List gists for GitHub username